--We use glasses or mugs instead of earth-unfriendly plastic, Styrofoam*, or single-use drinkware, and wash reusable plates and cutlery to lessen the load on the landfills and Mother Earth.
+We use glasses and mugs instead of earth-unfriendly single-use plastic and styrofoam, and wash reusable plates and cutlery to lessen the load on the landfill and Mother Earth.

--The kitchen dishwasher is utilized more frequently by small groups and ministries in efforts to reduce water and energy waste.
+The kitchen dishwasher is utilized by groups and ministries in efforts to reduce water and energy waste.

--Coffee grounds are saved and worked into a church member’s compost bin.
+Coffee grounds are worked into a church member’s compost bin.

--Several very old dial thermostats were replaced in 2009 by more accurate digital programmable ones.
+Several old thermostats were replaced by digital programmable ones (2009).

--165 single pane windows were replaced with new energy-wise windows in 2011.
+Dozens of single pane windows were replaced with new energy-wise windows (2011).

--During 2012/13, every interior and exterior lighting fixture or bulb was replaced or upgraded to much more energy efficient LED or CFL styles, thanks to Puget Sound Energy’s small business rebate program.
+All interior and exterior light fixtures or bulbs were upgraded to energy efficient LED or CFL styles through Puget Sound Energy’s small business rebate program (2012-13).

--In 2015, new energy efficient front entry doors were installed.
-[These doors also provide an automatic opener for those in need of ADA compliance, and a more secure entry code system, replacing the many keys that had been distributed over the decades.]
+Energy efficient front entry doors were installed (2015).
+[They also provide an automatic opener for ADA compliance and a more secure code system replacing the many keys distributed over the decades.]

-During the summer of 2009’s A Week in Mission: Creation Care, volunteers gave new life to discarded fence sections and retired garbage cans by creating a recycling center.
-After items were placed in appropriate bins, volunteers took them to their home curbside bins or local drop centers.
+During 2009’s A Week in Mission: Creation Care, volunteers repurposed discarded fence sections and garbage into a recycling center.
+Volunteers took items to their home curbside bins or local drop-off centers.

-The in-house recycling program became so successful, it outgrew the home bins of our volunteers.
-In February 2012, FCC Puyallup was accepted to participate in a pilot commercial recycling program.
-All items previously taken to the curbside bins of volunteers (except glass) are now being picked up by DM Recycling every week.
-Glass is still taken by volunteers to the local drop-off.
+The in-house recycling program soon outgrew the home bins of volunteers.
+In 2012, FCC was accepted into a pilot commercial recycling program.
+All items previously taken to the home bins of volunteers are now picked up (except glass).

-Mixed paper: Blue recycle bins are placed around the church for recycling clean, non-food-contaminated paper.
+Mixed paper: Blue recycle bins are placed around the church for non-food-contaminated paper.

-Cardboard: Flattened and stacked, may be recycled in the gray toter outside the kitchen door.
+Cardboard: Flattened and stacked, may be recycled in the gray toter outside the kitchen.

-Metal cans, plastic bottles & glass: Church-generated recyclable waste is placed in the bins in the building or outside the kitchen.
-The same guidelines apply as your residential recycling: no aluminum foil, no broken glass, plastic containers (bottles, tubs, yogurt cups, buckets) are accepted — but no plastic lids, lightweight or crinkly plastics**).
+Metal cans, plastic bottles: Church-generated recyclables are placed in bins in the building or outside the kitchen.
+The same guidelines apply as residential recycling: no foil, no glass.
+Many plastic containers are accepted.
+(For plastic lids, or lightweight or crinkly plastics – see below**).

-Glass: Church-generated glass containers clean, unbroken, and collected outside the kitchen door, are delivered to local recycling centers by volunteers.
+Glass: Clean, unbroken, church-generated glass is collected outside the kitchen door, and delivered to local recycling centers by a volunteer.

-**Non-curbside plastics: Plastics which are not accepted by the commercial recycling company such as lids and caps, clamshell containers, and crinkly/lightweight plastics may all be brought to FCC’s back hall bin, where volunteers will then transport them to nearby recycling centers.
+**Non-curbside plastics: Plastics which are not accepted by the commercial recycling company (see above**) such as lids and caps, clamshell containers, and crinkly/lightweight plastics may all be brought to FCC’s back hall bins, where volunteers then transport them to nearby recycling centers.

 Batteries: Batteries of all types may be recycled.
 Batteries with any evidence of corrosion should be thrown in the trash.

-*Styrofoam: Place Styrofoam pieces large and small in the bin; making sure packing peanuts are enclosed in a recyclable bag or container.
-Starting in March 2017, clean, unstained Styrofoam food containers such as cups, meat trays and take-out containers are also accepted.
-Make sure they are washed, with all food debris removed.
+*Styrofoam: Put Styrofoam pieces in the bin; make sure packing peanuts are enclosed in a recyclable paper bag.
+Clean, unstained food containers such as cups, meat trays, and take-out containers are also accepted.
+Make sure they are washed and free of all food debris.

-Method soap pouches: Soft-sided Method brand refill pouches are collected to be sent back to the manufacturer for recycling.
+Method soap pouches: Method brand refill pouches are sent back to the manufacturer for recycling.

 Used ink & toner cartridges and discarded cell phones:

-Empty printer ink/toner cartridges and old cell phones are collected for recycling.
+Printer ink/toner cartridges and old cell phones are accepted.